haneeshraj/web-agent-prototype/OPTIMIZATION_GUIDE.md

 - ✅ **30% performance improvement** in processing speed
 - ✅ **Seamless fallback** to original behavior when needed

-This optimization represents a significant improvement in the efficiency of the web agent system while preserving the comprehensive business intelligence extraction capabilities that make it valuable for automated business analysis.
+This optimization represents a significant improvement in the efficiency of the LLM agent system while preserving the comprehensive business intelligence extraction capabilities that make it valuable for automated business analysis.